Gabriel-RQ/pyinterfacer/PROJECT.md

 A display type of `default` or `grid` can be specified to each interface.
 For interfaces of display type `grid`, `rows` and `columns` attributes must also be specified.
 If a interface is of display type `default`, it's components should be positioned simply by providing `x` and `y` attributes; if it's display type is `grid`, each component can also be positioned by default `x` and `y` attributes, but the atribute `grid_cell` can be specified to the number of a specific cell in the grid, in which the component will be positioned at the center.
 Components with the `grid_cell` attribute will have their `x` and `y` attributes ignored.

 If `width` and `height` attributes are specified as percentage values to components in a grid cell, the component's size will be calculated relative to the grid cell size, instead of the window size, otherwise, if `width` and `height` are not specified, the component will fill it's grid cell; `width` and `height` can also be specified as `auto` for the components in a grid_cell, which will make the component use it's default sizing behavior (for example, using the size of it's internal text, for a `TextButton`, or just completely disappearing for a `Button`).

+# Performance

+After making a test where i rendered the current FPS in the center of the display, i noticed that the version that used PyInterfacer got average 300 FPS, and the version that just used plain pygame got average 1000 FPS.
+The issue is not the Text component, as i also made a version where i used it alone, and it got average 1000 FPS as well.

+This performance issue can't be ignored and i will have to either: refactor the hole code or find where's the bottleneck and fix it.

+Supposing the refactor case, i have the following ideas:

+- Every component should be usable standalone, without PyInterfacer.
+That is already possible, but quite annoying since some PyInterfacer related attributes must be set.
+- PyInterfacer should no longer use classmethods and static attributes, but instead be a Singleton.
+This should allow me to easier handle and update the class code, and use some features i could not with classmethods (like allowing to acess interfaces like you do in dictionaries, i.e PyInterfacer["interface-name"]).
+- PyInterfacer should be simpler, with fewer methods, declaring only whats essential for it's functionality.
+Interface specific functions should be delegated directly to the Interface class.
+This ensures simplicity and less repetition of code for the same functionality.
+- PyInterfacer should be able to load interfaces on demand by default, instead of preloading everything (should also allow to preload everything, if wanted).
+- PyInterfacer should work with the serialized (pickled) files when loading on demand (unpickling the file instead of parsing YAML seems to be 10x faster).
+The first loading could be made parsing the YAML declarations, and future loadings could use the pickled file.
+- PyInterfacer should allow what interfaces should be loaded to be set before loading any (like in the very first versions).
+- The managers (\_OverlayManager, \_BindingManager, \_BackupManager, ...) should be expanded to be even more powerfull and have even more control.
+Specially the backup manager should be able to restore everything (state, bindings, actions, ...), even when changing display size; this would be a very powerful feature to have.
+- Everything should be as simple and performatic as possible.
+The library should be modular, so more complex and, sometimes unrelated, features should be left to be added externally.
+This will ensure a good core code for the library.
+- Everything must be integrated and coherent.

+These are just some ideas i have now, and i will have to expand that and project everything more thoroughly before taking any action.